Drawn & Quarterly comic books issue 1

 The Strange follows an unnamed, undocumented immigrant who tries to forge a new life in a Western country where he doesn't speak the language.
 Jérôme Ruillier's story is deftly told through myriad viewpoints, as each narrator recounts a situation in which they crossed paths with the newly-arrived foreigner.
 Told with beautiful simplicity, The Strange shows one person's struggle to adapt while dealing with the often brutal and unforgiving attitudes of the employers, neighbors, and strangers who populate this new land.

 Softcover, 6-in. x 9-in., 160 pages, 2C.
-Cover price $21.95.The listings below are from eBay, and MyComicShop is not responsible for these items in any way.
+Cover price $21.95.The listing below is from eBay, and MyComicShop is not responsible for this item in any way.
 Some listings shown here may no longer be available if they sold or were ended by the seller after we last retrieved the listing details.

 $15 Strange, Paperback by Ruillier, Jerome; Dascher, Helge (TRN), Used Good Condi...
 Clicking on the links to the eBay listings shown above and then making a purchase may result in MyComicShop earning a commission from the eBay Partner Network.